Diocese of Belgorod: History

 Only during the 16th and 17th centuries in the future of the Belgorod province there 59 monasteries, including such well-known men like Kharkov Svyatogorskaya deserts in honor of the Assumption of the Blessed Virgin, Hotmyzhsky monastery in honor of the Blessed Virgin "The Omen", Glinskaya deserts.

 Monasteries in the Belgorod region appeared simultaneously with the addition of it to the territory of the Russian state and the period of its origin belonged to the marginal, playing a significant role in strengthening Christianity and state power in the newly attached vast territory.
 Therefore, in the 16th century by order of Tsar Feodor Ivanovich based Root Hermitage (Kursk county), Trinity Monastery in Belgorod - on the orders of Boris Godunov.

 In 1722 were established systematic theological schools, according to the educational level had no parallel at that time in Russia.
-[Citation 1,014 days] By 1727 of 46 schools that existed in the 21 dioceses, 8 had the Belgorod region.
-Belgorod school has successfully developed the Kharkov Collegium, which, according to contemporaries [citation 1,014 days], was "one of the most remarkable religious schools" 18th century.
+By 1727 of 46 schools that existed in the 21 dioceses, 8 had the Belgorod region.
+Belgorod school has successfully developed the Kharkov Collegium, which, according to contemporaries, was "one of the most remarkable religious schools" 18th century.

-By the middle of the 18th century in the diocese acted in 31 monasteries.
+By the middle of the 18th century, in the diocese acted in 31 monasteries.
 Belgorod diocese bordered on the Metropolitan of Kiev and the Kiev diocese within the province in the west and south-west to the east within the Azov province it coexisted with the Voronezh diocese in the upper basin of the Don.
 In this part Belgorod Diocese existed until the last quarter of the 18th century.

 Belgorod Diocese of reform in 1764 was attributed to the third class.
 In monasteries selected their ancestral lands, and for the maintenance of monasteries appointed staff salaries for three classes.
 Bezvotchinnye monasteries or abolished, or were left "at his own expense."
 As a result of secularization in the diocese has been a tremendous reduction in the number of monasteries and monks.
 As an exception to Count PB Sheremetev managed to defend Bogoroditskoe deserts Tikhvin, probably only because it contained a purely "Dependent" of the graph.

 May 6, 1788 Holy Synod issued a total nominal decree of the division of dioceses accordance with the division of the provinces, and in 1799 from the Diocese of isolated self-Ukrainian Suburban (otherwise Sloboda and Kharkiv) Diocese of the center in Kharkov (later renamed to Kharkiv and Akhtyrskaya) Belgorod and renamed the Diocese of Kursk and Belgorod, but before the 1833 diocesan institutions and management remained in Belgorod.

 Resolution of the Holy Synod of the Russian Orthodox Church on July 18, 1995 has been restored within the Department of Belgorod Oblast.

 June 7, 2012 from the Diocese of Belgorod were isolated and Valuyskaya Gubkinskaya diocese with their inclusion in the Metropolitan of Belgorod.